keanpaderes/BioInfo-c/README.md

 ## Functions
 - **int getHammingDistance (char *str1, char *str)** - Given two strings str1 and str2 of same length (not 0 or negative!), it gives back an integer of the number of inversions per character need to transform str1 to str2 or vise-versa.
-- **int countSubstrPattern(char *original, char *pattern)** - Given a string original and pattern, we will count the number of occurrence of pattern in original.
+- **int countSubstrPattern(char *original, char *pattern)** - Given a string original and pattern, counts the number of occurrence of pattern in original.
+- **int isValidString(char *string, char *alphabet)** - Given a string and the alphabet where all letters are assumed to be unique, this function returns 1(true in c) if the string str is valid based on the alphabet.
+(Return int as boolean is not supported in C.)